-Many other circumstances may lead to emotional abuse in the workplace, but these are common ones to identify and watch for to keep emotional abuse out of the workplace.
+Many other circumstances may lead to emotional abuse in the workplace, but these are common ones to identify and watch for to keep workplace bullying out of the workplace.

 Effects of Emotional Abuse:

 Emotional abuse has effects on the target, on their coworkers, and on the business in which the abuse is happening.
-For businesses, emotional abuse will often result in loss.
+For businesses, workplace bullying will often result in severe economic harm.
 This cost can come from settlements and rehabilitation, but it may also be seen in decreased productivity in the workplace.
 If the abuse is tolerated by the company, they may lose some of their best employees and eventually lose their reputation.
-For coworkers that do not participate in the abuse, they may fear being targeted themselves or feeling overwhelmed and frustrated by the company’s response to the abuse.
+For coworkers who do not participate in the abuse, they may fear being targeted themselves or feeling overwhelmed and frustrated by the company’s response to the abuse.
 This can lead to employees leaving the company to avoid abuse.